Guns Akimbo: Plot

 The police arrive and arrest Miles.
 While transporting him, Degraves and Stanton explain their plan to use Miles as bait to lure Nix, whom they have been trying to capture for years.
 Degraves reveals that Nix is his daughter.
-Nix was driven criminally insane after Riktor took revenge on Degraves for taking down Riktor's gang by blowing up his family's van.
+Nix was driven insane after Riktor took revenge on Degraves for taking down Riktor's gang by blowing up his family's van.
 Degraves had managed to save Nix, but his wife and son had died.
-Stanton shoots Degraves in the head, revealing himself as a mole working for Riktor.
+Stanton shoots Degraves dead, revealing himself as a mole working for Riktor.

 Stanton plays a video message in which Riktor explains that Miles has thirty minutes to kill Nix or else he will kill Nova.
 Miles recovers his phone from Degraves' body.
-While coercing a gaming café patron into hacking Nova's phone to retrieve her location, Miles learns the Skizm communities dubbed him 'Guns Akimbo' as he has become the most popular player ever.
+While coercing a gaming café patron into hacking Nova's phone to retrieve her location, Miles learns the Skizm communities dubbed him "Guns Akimbo" as he has become the most popular player ever.
 Miles arrives at Nova's supposed location to find Riktor waiting.
 Riktor taunts Miles by dumping Hadley's dead body before driving away.

-Miles manages to secretly meet with Nix and tells her that Riktor murdered her father and kidnapped his ex-girlfriend.
-In her rage and desire for revenge, Nix agrees to a plan where they successfully stage a scene for Skizm's broadcast camera drones.
+Miles secretly meets with Nix and tells her that Riktor murdered her father and kidnapped his ex-girlfriend.
+Seeking revenge, Nix agrees to a plan where they successfully stage a scene for Skizm's broadcast camera drones.
 She seemingly guns down Miles, who is actually wearing a bulletproof vest that he removed from Degraves.
 Henchmen recover Miles' body and transport him to Riktor's Skizm hideout.
 Nix joins Miles as they take down Riktor's henchmen, including Dane and Effie.
-A badly injured Nix sacrifices herself by detonating a suicide vest that blows up Fuckface and the rest of Riktor's men so Miles can survive.
-Riktor shoots Stanton while making his way to the rooftop with Nova.
+Nix is mortally wounded in the gunfight and sacrifices herself by detonating a suicide vest that blows up Fuckface and the rest of Riktor's men so Miles can survive.
+Riktor shoots Stanton while heading to the rooftop with Nova.

-At the rooftop, Riktor keeps shooting Miles, but the latter determinedly charges at Riktor and ultimately kills him but not before Riktor tells Miles that Skizm has spread worldwide and is becoming a global franchise.
-After Riktor dies, Miles starts to collapse from massive blood loss while imagining a romantic reunion with Nova.
+At the rooftop, Miles charges at Riktor and ultimately kills him, but not before Riktor tells Miles that Skizm is becoming a global franchise.
+After Riktor dies, Miles collapses from massive blood loss while imagining a romantic reunion with Nova.
 However, Nova actually becomes frightened and goes into shock after seeing what Miles is turning into.

-Some time later, Miles is scarred from his injuries, and while sitting in his car, he opens a file.
-He discovers a comic book written by Nova and learns that she is promoting Miles as a popular hero by writing a comic book based on their story.
-With Skizm spreading worldwide under new leaderships, Miles commits himself to do everything in his power to destroy the entire criminal organisation.
+Some time later, Miles discovers a comic book written by Nova and learns that she is promoting Miles as a popular hero by writing a comic book based on their story.
+With Skizm spreading worldwide under new leaderships, Miles embarks on a mission to destroy the entire criminal organisation.